Australian Shepherd : Facts, Price, Temperament

 They are intelligent, quick learners and playful.
 They might invent their own games or jobs if they are neglected or unexercised.
 They have a strong desire to stay around their owners and because of this tendency they are often called ‘Velcro Dogs’.
 They are also a thoughtful breed which increases their adaptability to various situations and makes them all around worker.
 They have also shown great performance as watchdog.

 They are easy going and excellent with children because of their love of games and exercise.
 Aussies are very attentive to their owners and can catch easily what their owner wants them to do.
 They are aggressive during work but with their owner, they are very gentle and friendly.
-They need daily exercise to keep them mentally and physically fit.
+They require daily exercise to stay mentally and physically healthy.
 Serious behavioral problems are often associated with bored Australian shepherds.
 Because of their strong hips and legs, they can jump as high as 4 ft.